Makers for COVID-19

 As COVID-19 continues to proliferate and the demand for PPE follows, Makers for COVID-19 has increased its efforts to collaborate with other PPE supplying organizations to help meet that demand.
 We are still making our own PPE, and can't wait to have you join our team.

 Join The Community to Get...

 1:1 guidance by organizers to help new Makers get started

-Access to material discounts and free shipping of PPE
+Access to material discounts and reimbursements for material and shipping costs

 Active community sharing the newest 3D files, printing techniques, information on shortages, and hospitals in need

 Guides to ensure the PPE you make meet the highest medical and sanitation grade possible

 Get access to a database of donation requests curated by highest need so that you can make the most impact

 Be part of a supportive and encouraging community of Makers